terra-submersa/coordinates-label-photos/README.md

 ## Other Utils

-A couple of side tools may come handy in some situations
+A few side tools may come handy in some situations

+### Removing GPS infomration from pictures

+    coordinates-clear-photos --images=/path/to/images-directory

 ### Selecting the closest images to a point list